mastodon/mastodon-ios/Documentation/Setup.md

 Note:
 Please check and set the `notification.Topic` to the app BundleID in [toot-relay.go](https://github.com/DagAgren/toot-relay/blob/f9d6894040509881fee845972cd38ec6cd8f5a11/toot-relay.go#L112).
 The server needs use a reverse proxy to port this relay on 443 port with valid domain and HTTPS certificate.

+#### Spell Checking (optional)
+To set up spell checking in Xcode, go to Edit → Format → Spelling and Grammar → Check Spelling While Typing.
+This will help you avoid typos while coding.

+Additionally, the Node.js-based tool [CSpell](https://cspell.org) is used in CI and can be used locally to check spelling in the project.
+If you have Node.js installed, you can run `npm install` and `npm test` to check spelling in the project.
+If a word you’ve introduced into the project is incorrectly marked as misspelled, add it to one of the text files in the `.cspell` (see the comments at the top to understand what each file contains).
+If the name you’re using corresponds to a new SF Symbol, run `node .cspell/make-sf-symbols.mjs` for instructions on how to update the list of words in SF Symbol names.

 ## Start
 1. Open `Mastodon.xcworkspace`
 2. Wait for the Swift Package Dependencies resolved.